 I loved science as a kid.
 Each discovery of how the world worked brought so much joy.
 The human brain was, and still is, especially fascinating to me.
-Looking back, I wish someone had explained the biological influence of pornography on my brain when I was younger.
+Looking back, I wish someone had explained the biological influence and effects of pornography on my brain when I was younger.

 Don’t worry.
 This article is not technical or, well, brainy.
 I’m not a scientist.
 I’m a pastor who struggled with pornography for a long time and found help, healing and freedom.
 In the process, I fell in love with science all over again because it reveals how God designed the brain for lifelong monogamy.

 God created the brain to bond deeply, intimately and sexually with one person: a spouse.
 We know this is true biblically, but brain science actually proves this truth through biology.

 At the moment of sexual climax with a spouse, the human brain releases powerful chemicals that wash over it and reinforce the thought, “I belong with this person.”
 When this same pattern is repeated in an exclusive relationship, the bond becomes cemented and enhanced.
 Picture a pathway becoming a road and, ultimately, a superhighway.
 The brain actually begins to need less of the same stimulus to achieve the same experience.
 Additionally, these chemicals leave us with a deep, abiding sense of satisfaction.